• Skip to primary navigation

 It wasn't until my 2nd cousin, Rosanne, came for a visit to my Grammy's (after she had married and moved to Boston) that I tasted something different in a soda bread.

-But THAT bread....the one made by Roseann's Italian husband's mother - That bread, was one to remember!
+But THAT bread was one to remember!
 It was almost cake-like.
 Sweet and light and all I knew was that "I" wanted more...I needed more!!
-So, after I polished off about 4 slices, shortly after I tinkered and tinkered until I replicated it and have been making it ever since.
+So, after I polished off about 4 slices I knew it would stay in my life.
+I tinkered and tinkered until I replicated it and have been making it ever since.
+This Sweet Irish Soda Bread is moist and cake-like, its wonderful!

-I was lucky enough to spend an afternoon with the incredible Darina Allen (a visionary top chef and cookbook author from Ireland and owner of the world-renowned Ballymaloe Cookery School) and she said here in the US (as compared to Ireland) our milk/buttermilk does not have enough fat in it to replicate Irish baking correctly - She said to "always add cream to any type of soda bread".
-As well as brown bread, scones etc.
+Years ago I was lucky enough to spend an afternoon in New York City with the incredible Darina Allen (a visionary top chef and cookbook author from Ireland and owner of the world-renowned Ballymaloe Cookery School).
+As she made her Irish Brown Bread next to me, she said "in the US (as compared to Ireland) our milk/buttermilk does not have enough fat in it to replicate Irish baking correctly.
+She said to "always add cream to any type of soda bread".
+As well as brown bread, scones etc. I made that adjustment to my Sweet Irish Soda Bread recipe after that and never looked back!

 I tried it, loved it and updated my recipe.
 Another thing Darina said was to "always let the faeries out" by making a cross or an "x" over top your dough before it heads into the oven.
-I have always done that - but hearing someone else say it, especially someone from Ireland, makes me really happy!
+Just so happens, I have always done that, however hearing someone else say it, especially someone from Ireland, makes my Irish heart sing!

 Can you see in the above photo, how much more moist the actual bread looks than what you might typically come across??
 And the sugar on the top?
 Oh yeah, THAT right there is my Sweet Irish Soda Bread!